 Croswell is a very small city located in the state of Michigan.
 With a population of 2,338 people and two constituent neighborhoods, Croswell is the 314th largest community in Michigan.

-When you are in Croswell, you'll notice that it is more blue-collar than most other communities in America.
-35.35% of Croswell’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Croswell is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Croswell who work in sales jobs (19.53%), office and administrative support (9.57%), and food service (6.05%).
+Croswell is a blue-collar town, with 35.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Croswell is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Croswell who work in sales jobs (17.97%), office and administrative support (10.15%), and food service (6.60%).

-The population of Croswell has a very low overall level of education: only 8.20% of people over 25 hold a 4-year college degree or higher.
+The citizens of Croswell have a very low rate of college education: just 7.82% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The most common language spoken in Croswell is English.
 Other important languages spoken here include Spanish and French.